-This Manual has been prepared to assist you in the correct procedure for running- in, driving and operating and for the maintenance your new tractor.
+This Manual has been prepared to assist you in the correct procedure for running-in, driving and operating and for the maintenance of your new tractor.
+Your tractor, which was designed to power and propel itself, is intended for use in normal and customary agricultural applications.